Relativistic Corrections and Structure Formation in Dark Matter Superfluidity: Non-Relativistic Superfluid Framework

-which corresponds to the grand canonical equation of state for the superfluid dark matter, consistent with results from condensed matter systems \cite{son2002low, greiter1989hydrodynamic}.
-Thermodynamic quantities such as number density and entropy can be systematically derived from this relation.
-To enable a MOND-like interaction between dark matter and baryons, the phonon field couples to the baryonic mass density $\rho_b$ via the interaction term \(\alpha \frac{\theta \rho_b}{M_{\text{Pl}}}\) in the manner
+which corresponds to the grand canonical equation of state of the superfluid dark matter, consistent with results from condensed matter systems \cite{son2002low, greiter1989hydrodynamic}.
+Thermodynamic quantities such as the number density \(n\) of the superfluid can be derived from this relation.
+To enable a MOND-like interaction between the superfluid dark matter and baryons, the phonon field couples to the baryonic mass density $\rho_b$ via the interaction term \(\alpha \frac{\theta \rho_b}{M_{\text{Pl}}}\) in the manner

 where $\alpha$ is a dimensionless coupling constant, and $M_{\text{Pl}}$ denotes the Planck mass.
-It was demonstrated in \cite{r1} that this interaction gives rise to the MOND acceleration law \cite{milgrom1983modification, famaey2012modified} in the static, spherically symmetric limit, provided that the argument $X$ is negative and
+It was demonstrated in \cite{r1} that this interaction gives rise to the MOND acceleration law \cite{milgrom1983modification, famaey2012modified} in the static, spherically symmetric limit, provided that $X$ is negative and

 This confirms that the phonon excitations of the dark matter superfluid mediate a fifth force consistent with MOND-like dynamics at galactic scales, thereby unifying both approaches within a single coherent framework.
 At cosmological scales, the dynamics are embedded in an expanding Friedmann–Lemaître–Robertson–Walker (FLRW) background.
 The equation of motion derived from the Lagrangian \eqref{zoo} at cosmological scales reads